Sniper711/DGX-Spark-Day01A-Remote-Access-from-Internet-Guide-20251220A/DGX Spark (Day01A) Remote Access Guide 20251220A.md

 ---

-## 9. SSH Login to the DGX Spark Server
+## 9. SSH Log In to the DGX Spark Server
-### 9.1 Logging In to the DGX Spark Server from the Mac/PC Client
+### 9.1 Log In to the DGX Spark Server from the Mac/PC Client
-**SSH**：a super simple one-line command (you'll need to enter the DGX Spark boot password)
+Use **SSH**：a super simple one-line command (you'll need to enter the DGX Spark boot password)
 ```
 # Remove <DGX Spark username>, and replace it with the username used to log in after DGX Spark boots
 # Remove <192.168.x.x>, and replace it with DGX Spark intranet IP address (192.168.x.x)